-In this harrowing Caribbean noir murder mystery, we meet Private Investigator Boise Montague, a man on the brink who is trying to get his life together after his wife died.
-He has returned to his childhood home and he’s started a private investigator firm of one.
+In this harrowing Caribbean noir murder mystery, we journey with Private Investigator Boise Montague, a man on the brink who is trying to get his life together after his wife died.
+He has returned to his childhood home and started a private investigator firm of one.
 Since returning, his drinking has accelerated and he needs clients desperately before the life insurance money dries up.

 Enter Junior Bacon, grandson of Francine Bacon of the Bacon sugar and rum empire.
 Granny’s gone missing and Junior wants Boise to figure out what happened.

 As Boise delves into the mystery of the missing matriarch, a reporter associated with her winds up dead in his new office, dramatically raising the stakes.
 Now Boise must contend with questions from the police, the newspaper president, and the reporter’s widow.

 As Boise investigates he uncovers surprising truths about a woman seeking redemption, a family on the brink, and why no matter how hard we try, the past can sometimes never be fixed.

 In the end, Boise must not only confront a killer, but the island’s dark history and his own inner demons.